annak4397/Flix/README.md

 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [x] Added a trailer button to view the trailer on Youtube.
+- [x] Added a trailer button to view the trailer on Youtube in the detail page.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. I wanted to focus a little bit more on how to better format the visual aspects of the app, like the posters and text.
-2.
+2. Learning how to capture the brightness of an image and then using that information to change the font color.

 ## Video Walkthrough